Skip to content

 Eligibility

 Nominees must be faculty members who have demonstrated exceptional commitment to the mentorship of graduate students and postdoctoral scholars.
 Nominators may recognize the many forms that mentorship can take.
-We encourage the nomination of women, faculty of color, and members of other groups historically underrepresented in their disciplines.
+We encourage the nomination of individuals from all different backgrounds.

 Nominees who have received a Distinguished Mentors Award within the last 5 years are not eligible.